anet-be/mlua/benchmarks/README.md

 ```
 USER time measured
         data size:           10B           1kB           1mB
-luaStripCharsPrm           1.1us         3.2us     2,225.0us
+luaStripCharsPrm           1.2us         3.1us     2,151.9us
-luaStripCharsDb            3.5us         6.5us     1,998.8us
+luaStripCharsDb            3.4us         6.5us     1,945.8us
-cmumpsStripChars           0.4us        26.4us    25,949.3us
+cmumpsStripChars           0.4us        25.0us    25,324.7us
+mStripChars                1.5us         2.9us     1,415.8us
 ```

 These show several more facts of interest:

 - **luaStripCharsPrm** is a very simple string strip() function using Lua pattern matching, essentially equal to `match(string, '^[<chars>]*(.*[^<chars>])')` except with a minor tweak to improve speed on blank strings.
 The string is passed in and returned via MLua function call parameters.
+It should be noted that since this implementation uses Lua's built-in string matching, it is essentially a C implementation inside some pretty Lua wrapping paper.
 - **luaStripCharsDb** is the same only the string is not passed/returned in the MLua function call parameters.
 Instead, the Lua function fetches the string from a YDB local using ydb.get('string') and returns it using ydb.set('result', value).
 It takes three times as long for small strings.
 This shows that parameter passing is considerably faster than ydb get/set, and suggests that the efficiency of ydb.get/set should be investigated for improvement.
-- **cmumpsStripChars** is a native C implementation of strip(), called directly by YDB (not via MLua).
+- **cmumpsStripChars** is a C implementation of strip(), called directly by YDB (not via MLua).
 This is the fastest solution with small strings, showing, as we expect, that the function call overhead for C is very small.
 However, for larger strings this function is rather inefficient, which suggests is could benefit significantly from an improved algorithm.
 In theory, it should be able to be faster than Lua on all string sizes, using the logic that Lua itself is written in C and yet has, at the very least, more startup overhead (as seen in the small string column)
+- **mStripChars** is Brocade's native M implementation of strip().
+This shows that M is no sluggard, but in the case of small strings, Lua wins -- probably because the M implementation requires many complex setup steps.